Pagure/pagure/UPGRADING.rst

 * Update the database schema using alembic: ``alembic upgrade head``

+* Create the new DB tables so that the new plugins work using the ``createdb.py`` script

 * Move the forks git repo

 Forked git repos are now located under the same folder as the regular git